ALib C++ Library

 The start of this string.

-Definition at line 1946 of file astring.hpp.
+Definition at line 2126 of file tastring.inl.

 ◆ Capacity()

-integer Capacity ( ) const
+integer alib::strings::TAString< TChar, TAllocator >::Capacity ( ) const

 inline

-The size of the internal buffer (this is excluding the trailing '\0'character) which is reserved to terminate the string if needed.
+The size of the internal buffer (this is excluding the trailing '\0' character) which is reserved to terminate the string if needed.
 In other words, the internal memory available is the size returned here plus one.

 Returns